Robust tests for equality of regression curves based on characteristic functions: Introduction

-where $m_j:\real \to \real$ is a nonparametric smooth function and the error $\varepsilon_j$ is independent of the covariate $X_j$.
-As is usual in a robust framework, we are assuming that the errors $\varepsilon_j$ have a symmetric distribution $G_j(\cdot)$ with scale $1$, so that we are able to identify the functions $m_j$ and the scales, $\sigma_j$, respectively.
-When second moments exist, as it is the case of the classical approach, these conditions imply that $\esp(\varepsilon_j)=0$ and $\var(\varepsilon_j)=1$, which means that $m_j$ represents the conditional mean, while $\sigma_j^2$ equals the residuals variance, i.e., $\sigma_j^2=\var(Y_j - m_j (X_j))$.
-The nonparametric nature of model \eqref{modelo} offers more flexibility than the standard linear model when modelling a complicated relationship between the response variable and the covariate.
 In many situations, it is of interest to compare the regression functions $m_j$, $j=1,\dots, k$, to decide if the same functional form appears in all populations.
-In particular, in this paper we focus on testing the null hypothesis of equality of the regression curves versus a general alternative.
-Let $\itR$ be the common support of the covariates $X_1, \dots X_k$ where the comparison will be performed.
+In particular, in this paper we focus on testing the null hypothesis of equality of the regression curves at least in some region $\itR_0$ of the common support $\itR$, versus a general alternative.
 The null hypothesis to be considered is